AIP Yes Lists: A Positive Reframe of the Autoimmune Protocol Diet

 • an appealing visual guide to what can be a daunting endeavor

-• Overall, the AIP Yes Lists are a tool to help you care for yourself and feel better soon with the AIP diet.
+• Overall, the AIP Yes Lists are a tool to help you care for yourself and feel better sooner with the AIP diet.
 They are designed to help you maintain a positive mindset while navigating the AIP diet, which can help reduce the stress and decision fatigue inevitable to making big lifestyle changes.

 Why use AIP Yes Lists?

 AIP Yes Lists are a simple way to remind yourself what you can eat without hurting.
-They are more approachable and softer on the nervous system that all the (very) long lists out there that tell you everything you “can’t) have or need to stay away from.
-AIP Yes Lists keep in mind the AIP Diet practitioner and function to help you succeed on the AIP diet by centering included foods over excluded foods.
+They are more approachable and softer on the nervous system that all the (very) long lists out there that tell you everything you “can’t” have or need to stay away from.

 Take them along with you, printed or on your phone, to the grocery store or farmer’s market, and practice only buying foods that are included on the Yes Lists, instead of using an exclusion list to guide your shopping and feeling that recurring sense of denial and deprivation that comes from focusing on what is eliminated.
-Unsure if a food not listed on AIP yes list is AIP-friendly?
-A quick internet search or self-recall of the different eliminated foods groups can help you in a pinch.

-Overall, after more than two years working with AIP and my own modified AIP (AIP + my successfully reintroduced foods), I believe in its potential to help us heal ourselves and feel better sooner.
 It will serve you to stay the course, put in the work and time of educating yourself, and be patient as you begin.
 As soon as you feel your symptoms start to dissipate, following the diet only gets easier from there.
 Remember to be forgiving and gentle with yourself, as stress also has potential to trigger autoimmune symptoms.
 You are not alone and I know you can do it, because I did.

 Find your AIP Yes Lists with Bonus Info Sheets on Yoga Selvática’s Etsy here and help yourself feel better today.